William Frank Earnest

 “Three days had passed since our arrival, we had lost three hundred men, killed and wounded Sgt.
 Ernest [sic] of Co.
 ‘L,’ being the first to make the supreme sacrifice on Hindenburg’s Line, one of the most excellent, exemplary soldiers I have known in my twenty and four years’ service.
 His body, poor, bleeding, torn and mutilated was buried in No-Man’s land by his comrades.”

 William Frank died on September 17, 1918.
 He is buried at the Oise-Aisne American Cemetery in Fere-en-Tardenois, France.
-The colonnade bearing his name is on the east side of Memorial Stadium, exactly aligned with the 50-yard line of the football field.
+The column bearing his name is on the east side of Memorial Stadium, exactly aligned with the 50-yard line of the football field.

 Decade: